 Come when you can and want to come.
 Of course we’d love you to feel you want to come regularly, but we know that’s not easy for everyone.

-Hopefully we’ve been able to answer most of the questions you might have about coming to St George’s for the first time.
+Hopefully, we’ve been able to answer most of the questions you might have about coming to Saint George’s for the first time.
 Please do come along and join us – and if you have any more questions, just ask!